Department of Labor Logo United States Department of Labor

 Work Environment

 Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
 Because repairing vital medical equipment is urgent, the work is sometimes stressful.
-Those who work in a patient-caring environment are potentially exposed to germs, diseases, and other health risks.
+Those who work around patients may be exposed to germs, diseases, and other health risks.

 How to Become a Medical Equipment Repairer